Mini Donut 5K

 Each year our 5K event honors and remembers a different person lost to suicide.

-This year, our event is called the 'Leadfoot 5K' and is in honor of: Chad Kamrowski
+In 2019, our event was called the 'Leadfoot 5K' and was in honor of: Chad Kamrowski

 September 4, 1978 - June 17, 2013